 Church membership is a mutually recognized commitment to Jesus and each other.

 Why is church membership important?

-For our life, health, growth, and continued faithfulness to Jesus, we are convinced we need to be committed and vitally connected to other believers.
-This is why we practice the use of a church covenant.
-Our covenant is simply a summary of the biblical expectations and responsibilities we mutually commit to taking on with each other as disciples of Jesus in a local church community.
+For our life, health, growth, and continued faithfulness to Jesus, we are convinced we need to be committed and vitally connected to other believers in this way.
+This is why we as a church utilize a membership covenant.
+This is simply a summary of the biblical expectations and responsibilities we commit to taking on with each other as disciples of Jesus in a local church community.
 This is important to understand if you are considering joining with this congregation.

 We never want church to end up being an event we attend or a place to go.
 Church is the people to whom we belong, we are called to serve, and have submitted ourselves to for our continued discipleship.